taiyakihitotsu/foxp/README.md

 ```

 ## Core concept
+This replaces the general type checks of TypeScript with an execute of a type-level script language, [CionLisp](https://github.com/taiyakihitotsu/cion).
+Foxp🦊 slurps values and detects those unique S-expressions via those singleton types, to pass them as arguments of a function of Cion.
+Pre-conditions themselves are just pred function.
+So it works as below:

+ - We will get types of values.
+ - The types will be processed into sexprs.
+ - The sexprs will be passed as arguments of pre-condition.
+ - Cion will run.
+If it returns a falsy, it will be seemed that it is failed of type check.
+If not, the result acts for a return type.

+In the other words, foxp🦊 is just a wraper of Type Level Lisp for TypeScript.

-As we see above, every values wrapped by foxp🦊 is an object with two keys:
+As we see above examples, every values wrapped by foxp🦊 is an object with two keys:

 - `sexpr` : a lisp-sexpr acting like a singleton type.
 - `value` : the original value.